 suea chan nai

 As a note, if you want to mention a design or particular material of a piece of clothing, it would go after its name.
-For example, to say plaid shirt in Thai, you would use ‘suea churt lai sa gort’ (เสื้อเชิ้ตลายสก๊อต).
+For example, to say plaid shirt in Thai, you would use ‘suea churt lai sa got’ (เสื้อเชิ้ตลายสก๊อต).
 Also, for shoes and socks, you would add on the end ‘neung khu’ (หนึ่ง คู่), which means ‘a pair’.

 What Is Traditional Thai Clothing Called?

 I am sure many people are familiar with some pieces of traditional Thai clothing, known as ‘chut thai’ (ชุดไทย).
 These are used a lot in promotional photos and reflect the culture of Thailand.
-While you are unlikely to wear the more elaborate dresses and jewellery, there are some things you can buy easily around the country.
+While you are unlikely to wear more elaborate dresses and jewelry, there are some things you can buy easily around the country.

 For starters, there is the ‘pha nung’ (ผ้านุ่ง), which is a dress worn by women.
 It is essentially a piece of cloth that is wrapped around the waist, but it can be styled in different ways.
 For example, if it is then folded between the legs toward the back, then it is known as a ‘chong krabeng’ (โจงกระเบน).